orbitlens/blog-stellar-expert/posts/dilemma-stellar-contracts-state-expiration+partial-history-retention/index.md

 ### Adopt better state warehousing approach

 Current Stellar Core database storage format presents a major performance bottleneck for contract state warehousing.  not to mention that the implementation itself is inefficient because it has about 3x overhead over the actual record size.
-In the "contractdata" table LedgerEntry, Contract ID, and state record key itself all stored in Base64 format, while the serialized LedgerEntry XDR contains all other fields.
+In the `contractdata` table, LedgerEntry, Contract ID, and state record key itself all stored in `Base64` format, while the serialized LedgerEntry XDR contains all other fields.

 ![state-storage-overhead.jpg](state-storage-overhead.jpg)

-If we are talking about PostgreSQL, bytea binary column data format is much more suitable for this.
-Contract id, state key, and type can be stored in a single column with 64 bytes length as [contract_id][sha256hash(key, type)].
+If we are talking about PostgreSQL, `bytea` binary column data format is much more suitable for this.
+Contract id, state key, and type can be stored in a single column with 64 bytes length as `[contract_id][sha256hash(key, type)]`.
 This is a more efficient way to save and query data because it allows to select records based on the prefixed search (ability to query all records for a given contract id using standard SQL operators) while maintaining a predictable column and index size under any circumstances.
-All other data from the ledgerentry column (body, last modified) can be stored either as separate columns or in a serialized binary structure, which can be also stored in the bytea format with compression.
+All other data from the `ledgerentry` column (`body`, `lastModified`) can be stored either as separate columns or in a serialized binary structure, which can be also stored in the bytea format with compression.
 Smaller size of data and indexes means higher throughput for transactions and more relaxed hardware requirements for validators.

-### Look for better database options
+### Look for other database options

 From a broader perspective, PostgreSQL itself is not very well suited for blockchains.
 For good reason many other blockchain projects rely on highly optimized in-process database engines like LevelDB and RocksDB.
 Both provide very high IO throughput, have built-in versatile